 4. Will follow the progress of the annual work plan, and update other officers in a timely manner.

-5. Will prepare report on committee activities for the President, First Vice President, the Science and Ecology Division BOD represenative, and other SRM officers.
+5. Will prepare report on committee activities for the President, First Vice President, the Science and Ecology Division BOD representative, and other SRM officers.

 6. Will serve as the primary contact for other professional societies interested in hearing from a representative of SRM with expertise in RS, GIS, GPS and other geospatial technologies.
 May delegate this responsibility to other committee members.
-When dealing with outside groups, as a representative not only for the RS/GIS Committee, but for SRM as a whole, the Chair or delegated representative must adhere to all policy and position guidelines accepted by SRM.
+When dealing with outside groups, as a representative not only for the Geospatial Science and Technology Committee, but for SRM as a whole, the Chair or delegated representative must adhere to all policy and position guidelines accepted by SRM.

 7. Will serve as primary contact for the Editorial Board of Rangelands and the Journal of Range Management.

 1. Will propose, plan, and chair symposia, workshops and special sessions for the SRM annual meetings as often as deemed appropriate by the committee.